-The week of, I think it's December 16th, Michels notified me that they fixed all of them but the ones in the Clay Plains Swamp, and, at that time, we, we were, we, at that point, we knew that that wasn't going to be fixed during normal recontouring, and so on -- you know, we talked internally about it, you know, that additional work in there could be more environmentally destructive if we go back in there.
-The vegetation started coming back.
-We were talking about the loading.

-We actually updated the DPS in late December, 7 early January, just to keep them informed, and they 8 9 wanted, and then they mentioned that they wanted to 10 keep updated.
-We continued our conversations with VELCO to make sure, one, to confirm that the 11 understanding that, that their concern on loading was 12 13 consistent, that they, they were comfortable with it.
-14 We worked with VELCO from January until April 25th when 15 they actually sent us a signed letter saying that they agreed with that conclusion, and I think that was the 16 17 document that, or email from Eileen Simollardes to the 18 Department that we sent.

-Again, the Department wanted to be apprised of what we were doing, and we wanted to share our view of proposing a nonsubstantial change for this area, and then we ended up filing the nonsubstantial change.

-23 So it really was, one, making sure that we, could 24 we fix it in the means that were available at the time, 25 and, two, making sure that VELCO was comfortable with the, the analysis of the loading standard, and, once we had the, VELCO had confirmed that, that's when we decided to file the nonsubstantial change.
+- fixed during normal recontouring, and so on -- you - 2 know, we talked internally about it, you know, that - 3 additional work in there could be more environmentally - 4 destructive if we go back in there.
+The vegetation - 5 started coming back.
+We were talking about the - 6 loading. - 7 We actually updated the DPS in late December, - 8 early January, just to keep them informed, and they - 9 wanted, and then they mentioned that they wanted to - 10 keep updated.
+We continued our conversations with - 11 VELCO to make sure, one, to confirm that the - 12 understanding that, that their concern on loading was - consistent, that they, they were comfortable with it. - 14 We worked with VELCO from January until April 25th when - they actually sent us a signed letter saying that they - agreed with that conclusion, and I think that was the - 17 document that, or email from Eileen Simollardes to the - 18 Department that we sent. - 19 Again, the Department wanted to be apprised of - 20 what we were doing, and we wanted to share our view of - 21 proposing a nonsubstantial change for this area, and - then we ended up filing the nonsubstantial change. - 23 So it really was, one, making sure that we, could - 24 we fix it in the means that were available at the time, - 25 and, two, making sure that VELCO was comfortable with

-HEARING OFFICER TOUSLEY: Okay.
-I want to

-make sure I understand what happened in the swamp in

-September.

-MR. ST. HILAIRE: Sure.

-8 HEARING OFFICER TOUSLEY: I mean, I've seen 9 the, the emails or the communication, the 10 correspondence back and forth between VGS and VELCO in 11 September.
-So in September Mr. Bubolz, the Michels 12 crew, made you aware that there was a problem in the 13 swamp; is that correct?

-14 MR. ST. HILAIRE: My construction manager 15 notified me on Monday, December 19th.
-The Michels crew 16 and my team were in daily communications.
-They were in 17 doing work on the Thursday.
-They did a lot of work on the Friday.
-Saturday, they did a little bit of work, 18 19 but Friday's the day that the excavator slid off the 20 mats and they had to pull that out.
-On Monday they 21 were doing work, and they ran into what Mr. Bubolz 22 called the "tough area", and, at that point, my construction manager had called me and said that 23 24 Michels is having a tough time and we may not get four 25 feet.
+- 1 the, the analysis of the loading standard, and, once we - 2 had the, VELCO had confirmed that, that's when we - 3 decided to file the nonsubstantial change. - 4 HEARING OFFICER TOUSLEY: Okay.
+I want to - 5 make sure I understand what happened in the swamp in - 6 September. - 7 MR. ST. HILAIRE: Sure. - 8 HEARING OFFICER TOUSLEY: I mean, I've seen - 9 the, the emails or the communication, the - 10 correspondence back and forth between VGS and VELCO in - 11 September.
+So in September Mr. Bubolz, the Michels - 12 crew, made you aware that there was a problem in the - 13 swamp; is that correct? - 14 MR. ST. HILAIRE: My construction manager - notified me on Monday, December 19th.
+The Michels crew - 16 and my team were in daily communications.
+They were in - doing work on the Thursday.
+They did a lot of work on - 18 the Friday.
+Saturday, they did a little bit of work, - but Friday's the day that the excavator slid off the - 20 mats and they had to pull that out.
+On Monday they - 21 were doing work, and they ran into what Mr. Bubolz - 22 called the "tough area", and, at that point, my - 23 construction manager had called me and said that - 24 Michels is having a tough time and we may not get four - 25 feet.
 So Monday --